istio/istio.io/content/en/docs/setup/additional-setup/config-profiles/index.md

 1. **empty**: deploys nothing.
 This can be useful as a base profile for custom configuration.

-1. **separate**: this enables the legacy microservices deployment model.
-This is not recommended, and will be removed in future releases.
+1. **separate**: deploys Istio following the legacy micro-services model.
+This profile is not recommended because it won't be supported in future releases.

 The components marked as **X** are installed within each profile: